Don Camillo's Last Round

 It was shot at the Cinecittà Studios in Rome and on location in Boretto and Brescello in Emilia-Romagna.
 The film's sets were designed by the art director Virgilio Marchi.

 Plot

 In the small town of Brescello, skirmishes are continuing between the parish priest Don Camillo and the Communist mayor Peppone Bottazzi.
 After staging a theft of Don Camillo's prized chickens in retribution for a political prank pulled by the priest, Peppone decides to enter the big time of politics by standing for national senator.
-Peppone has been assisted by a winsome young lady comrade sent from the big city to assist him, but the mayor's wife - suspecting more - complains to Don Camillo, who endeavours to remedy the threatened domestic breakdown.
+Peppone has been assisted by a winsome young lady comrade sent from the big city to assist him, but the mayor's wife – suspecting more – complains to Don Camillo, who endeavours to remedy the threatened domestic breakdown.
+Peppone must the fifth grade exam, the elementary school leving exam ("abolished" in 2003–2004).